-This letter is written from Eleanor "Nora" Saltonstall (1894-1919) to her family, assuring them that she is safe while volunteering with the Red Cross in France during World War 1.
+This letter was written by Eleanor "Nora" Saltonstall (1894-1919) to her family to assure them that she was safe while volunteering with the American Red Cross in France during World War I.

 Eleanor "Nora" Saltonstall was one of more than 25,000 women who served overseas during World War I. As a member of a leading Massachusetts family, Nora was perhaps destined for public service.
 The daughter of Eleanor (Brooks) and Richard Middlecott Saltonstall and the sister of Leverett Saltonstall, later Massachusetts governor and U.S. senator, Nora descended from Sir Richard Saltonstall, a founder of the Massachusetts Bay Company who sailed to America in the Arbella in 1630.
 Following her graduation from Miss Winsor's School in 1911, she attended Miss Ferris's School in Paris.
 At the outbreak of hostilities, she joined her mother in war work at home, sewing soldiers' nightshirts and rolling bandages.

 When America entered the war in the spring of 1917, Nora, like so many of her counterparts who served as nurses, librarians, canteen workers, and operators, felt the need to join the action.
 In October of 1917 (just after her twenty-third birthday and one year before her brother Leverett arrived in France), she sailed to Paris to work as a volunteer with the Bureau of Refugees and Relief, a division of the American Red Cross that provided lodging for refugees.
 In November, she transferred to an American Red Cross dispensary in Paris.
 A desire to see more action and to be of more use to the war effort impelled her to seek a transfer after the new year to Mrs. Charles Daly's autochir (pronounced Auto Sheer) No. 7, an American Red Cross hospital unit attached to the French army.